ykwei7/Track-O/docs/DeveloperGuide.md

     <img alt="PaymentTracking1" src="images/PaymentTracking1.png"/>
 </p>

 Step 2.
-After adding lessons to John, the user executes "payment 1 lesson/1", where John is index `1` in the `Tutee` list, and `lesson1` is index `1` in the `Lesson` set.
+After adding lessons to John, the user executes "payment 1 lesson/1", where John is index `1` in the `Tutee` list, and `lesson1` is index `1` in the `Lesson` list.

 <p align="center">
     <img alt="PaymentTracking2" src="images/PaymentTracking2.png"/>